Highways and Main Routes in Suffolk County, New York

 County Route 97 (CR-97)

 Further west is County Route 97 (CR-97).
 Its northern terminus is off the NYS-25A at SUNY Stony Brook.
 It is called Nicolls Road.
-After it crosses the NYS-347/Smithtown Bypass, it curves eastward for around ten miles and then continues southward.
+After it crosses the NYS-347/Smithtown Bypass, it curves eastward for approximately ten miles and then continues southward.
 CR-97 then continues straight until its southern terminus in Bayport.
 It is the only north-south route that has the name throughout.
 For the majority of the route, Nicolls Road is two lanes in each direction with a grassy median.
 The speed limit in general is 55 mph.

 New York State Route 112 (NYS-112)